Skewness-Robust Causal Discovery in Location-Scale Noise Models: Computational Experiments

 \subsection{Ablation of the ECM Algorithm}

+In this section, we investigate the performance improvements achieved by the ECM algorithm compared to the initial heuristic solution based on the bivariate experiments discussed in \cref{sec:experiments}.
 In \cref{tab:acc-cma}, we show the accuracies on the novel skew-noise datasets for \ourmethod-LL and \ourmethod-IT as well as the accuracies that would have been achieved, if the heuristic parameter estimates via the CMA-ES in both directions were used to infer the causal directions.
 We denote the corresponding cause-effect methods as CMA-ES-LL and CMA-ES-LL.
 In the ANs case, the performance of the heuristic solutions is perfect in terms of likelihood scoring.
 However, when using independence testing, the refinement via ECM-algorithm in \ourmethod leads to an increase in accuracy of $5 \%$ and $8.5\%$ on the ANs(-0.455) and ANs(0.985) dataset, respectively.
-On the ANs(1.750) dataset, both independence-test versions achieve perfect accuracy.
+On the ANs(1.750) dataset, both independence test versions achieve perfect accuracy.

 The improvements in the performance on the causal task through the ECM algorithm in the LSs case are more critical.
 In that case, also the performance when using likelihood scoring is improved upon.
 Most notably by $12.5\%$ on the LSs(0.985) dataset.
 The improvements for independence-based inference are much larger, ranging between $28\%$ and $34\%$, demonstrating the necessity of refining the heuristic solution.
 This is further implied by the results in terms of AUDRC depicted in \cref{tab:audrc-cma}.
 Since they are mostly the same as in terms of accuracy, we do not further discuss them.